 Voulgaris recognized it for what it was: an enormous opportunity to exploit.
 He won millions and established him as a serious professional gambler.
 And boy, did he exploit it, raking in win after win, but like all glitches, the bookies figured out where they made a mistake and they closed the loop.
 The bookies analyzed and correctly calculated half time scores, leaving Voulgaris out in the cold.

-It is crazy, but Voulgaris continued gambling!
+It is crazy, but Voulgaris continued to Gamble for real money!
 He gave an enormous amount of money back to the bookies before he realized his secret weapon had become obsolete.
 Recognizing his error late, he nevertheless, turned it around with enumerative analysis.
 He brought young computer genius into his operation.
 Every aspect of NBA games Voulgaris breaks down with amazing detail and can plot the causality with every game he analyzes.